ClaudiuChelcea/Presentation-Website/README.txt

 # Chelcea Claudiu Marian

-This is a CV presentation website developed for the Introduction in Informatics Course.
+This is a simple CV presentation website developed in HTML & Python.

 The server side was implemented using Python and Flask and the webpages were build with HTML & CSS and bootstrap.